mannixp/SphereManOpt/README.md

 ### Swift-Hohenberg equation

-Optimisation code to search the *minimal perturbation* triggering transition to a localised state of the Swift-Hohenberg equation on a 1D periodic domain following [(D. Lecoanet, Phys.
+Optimisation code to search the *minimal perturbation* triggering transition to a localised state of the Swift-Hohenberg equation on a 1D periodic domain following [(D. Lecoanet & R.R.
+Kerswell, Phys.
 Rev. E., 2018)](https://link.aps.org/doi/10.1103/PhysRevE.97.012212).
 The default arguments contained in FWD_Solve_SH23.py are

 `T=50, Npts = 256, dt = 0.1, M_0 = 0.0725`